Chalet Nivale Preserve

 History of Chalet Nivale’s Preservation

 For decades, botanists in Ohio have raved about the botanical hotspot on Bacon Flat Road in Adams County.
 When a cabin was developed on the site in the 1980’s, many of Ohio’s naturalists feared the worst for the future of the plant diversity.
 The foreboding increased when a large addition was added to the cabin in the 1990’s.
 It was a great conservation victory when, in 2004, the Arc purchased Chalet Nivales’ first two tracts which protected most of the Snow Trilliums, totaling 15 acres and found a preserve caretaker to live in the residence.
 In 2008 a third tract was purchased expanding the preserve to 106 acres and protecting most of the watershed of two exceptionally pristine tributaries of the Scioto Brush Creek as well as outstanding rock formations.

 Volunteers Sought for Land Preservation

-Three non-native invasive plants – barberry, bush honeysuckle, and multiflora rose – are now rapidly invaded Chalet Nivale.
-The lush displays of wildflowers on the 106 acres now depend on volunteers to ensure their presence, and to guarantee their capacity to inspire and uplift future generations of visitors.
-A Chalet Nivale Volunteer Group has formed to remove the non-native invasive species and keep Chalet Nivale as pristine as it would have been found hundreds of years ago.
-Please join our Chalet Nivale Facebook Page for listing of upcoming volunteer events.
+Three non-native invasive plants – barberry, bush honeysuckle, and multiflora rose – are a serious threat to Ohio’s native ecosystems, including Chalet Nivale.
+The lush displays of wildflowers on our Arc preserves now depend on volunteers to ensure their presence, and to guarantee their capacity to inspire and uplift future generations of visitors.
+Please subscribe to our E-news and manually click on volunteer event announcements in your preference settings.
+Also, click here for listing of all upcoming volunteer events.